StevenYangts/-Research-LSTM_CommFutCurve_Fcst/README.md

 Both models share the same design, consisting of:<br>

-2 LSTM layers with 50 units each, using Glorot initialization to prevent gradient issues.
+2 LSTM layers with 50 units each, using Glorot initialization to prevent gradient issues.<br>
-2 Dropout layers to prevent overfitting, with a 20% dropout rate.
+2 Dropout layers to prevent overfitting, with a 20% dropout rate.<br>
-Early stopping to monitor validation loss and reduce training iterations if improvement stalls (patience parameter: 5).
+Early stopping to monitor validation loss and reduce training iterations if improvement stalls (patience parameter: 5).<br>
 The models are compiled using the Adam optimizer with an 80%-10%-10% train-validation-test split.

 ![Model Display](https://github.com/StevenYangts/Research-LSTM_CommFutCurve_Fcst/blob/main/Model_arch.png) <br>